docker/cli/docs/reference/commandline/stop.md

 Stop one or more running containers

 Options:
-      --help       Print usage
-  -t, --time int   Seconds to wait for stop before killing it (default 10)
+  -s, --signal string   Signal to send to the container -t, --time int        Seconds to wait before killing the container
 ```

 ## Description